 Calculate The Cost In The Future

-The easy to to figure out the future cost of something based on an inflation rate is to use an online calculator.
-There are a few of them but here’s one I’ve used a couple time.
+The easy way to figure out the future cost of something based on an inflation rate is to use an online calculator.
+There are a few of them but here’s one I’ve used a couple of time.

 Use the “Forward Flat Rate Inflation Calculator” option (the 2nd down).
 Enter your starting dollar amount – $26,288 for my example.
 Then enter an inflation rate – I’m going to use 3% for my estimates.
 Lastly, enter the number of years into the future that you want to calculate.
 I’m going to assume a newborn for this example, so 18 years until college tuition will be needed.